-The majority of trainees at Bird & Bird enter the firm through its summer placement scheme.
-“They see it as an extended interview and good way for you to suss out how much you actually like the firm,” one trainee explained.
-The firm runs a one-week spring placement as well as a pair of two-week summer schemes.
-In total there around 34 places available each year.
+The majority of trainees at Bird & Bird enter the firm through its spring & summer placement schemes.
+“They see it as an extended interview and a good way for you to suss out how much you actually like the firm,” one trainee explained.
+The firm runs a one-week spring scheme as well as a two-week summer scheme.
+In total there are around 30 places available each year.

 Bagging a place starts with an online application form.
 The firm usually receives around 1,200 of these each year, and after a critical reasoning test it invites 250 applicants to undergo an online video interview.
 Around 90 of those who impress go on to complete the insight and selection day outlined above (minus the panel interview), and from here the firm decides who gets a place.

-Attendees are assigned a trainee buddy and a supervisor each, and they sit in a single department during their visit, though they work on an ongoing task over the course of the three weeks that sees them engage with lawyers across the firm.
-This task is updated every year, though it's usually a research task that culminates in a panel presentation.
+Attendees are assigned a trainee buddy and a supervisor each, and they sit in a single department during their visit, though they work on an ongoing task over the course of the two weeks that sees them engage with lawyers across the firm.

 Vac schemers are automatically assessed for a training contract, and attend a short interview with a member of graduate recruitment and the training principal at the end of their placement.